 - 2.1 The NSPF has been prepared by officers from the constituent authorities, under the oversight of a Member level group comprising representatives from all the authorities, to provide a co-ordinated approach to strategic planning issues.
 The Council's representative is the Cabinet Member for Planning. - 2.2 Although the Framework is not a statutory planning document, it sets out strategic matters to be taken account of in the production of Local Plans, including the emerging Greater Norwich Local Plan.
 Cross boundary issues include significant new housing and employment needs, strategic infrastructure provision, and protection of sensitive nature conservation sites.
 Several joint studies have been prepared to provide supporting evidence for the Framework, which have had benefits both in terms of economies of scale, and also in terms of a more comprehensive assessment of cross-boundary issues.
-This work is ongoing, to ensure that the NSPF remains up to date and fulfils its role as a Statement of Common GroundUse this section to identify any "history" to the report, for example legislative requirements / changes, relevant policies and strategies and previous committee processes the report has been subject to.
+This work is ongoing, to ensure that the NSPF remains up to date and fulfils its role as a Statement of Common Ground.